Cargill invests in Mouscron facility to meet customer demand for Belgian chocolate

 Cargill in Belgium

 Cargill was established in Belgium via a grain importing office in Antwerp in 1953.
-We now have over 1,000 employees in eight locations: Antwerp (two locations), Izegem, Ghent, Herent, Vilvoorde, Mechelen and Mouscron.
-The company has a number of different and diverse operations in the country, including the production of food ingredients and the processing, distribution and trading of a variety of grains and oilseeds.
-Both Cargill’s European Headquarters for its food businesses and Cargill’s European R&D Centre, are also located in Belgium.
+We now have over 1,300 employees in eight locations: Antwerp (three locations), Izegem, Ghent, Herent, Vilvoorde, Mechelen and Mouscron.
+Cargill’s activities in Belgium include the production of food ingredients and the processing, distribution and trading of a variety of grains and oilseeds.
+Both Cargill’s European headquarters for its food businesses and Cargill’s European R&D Centre, are located in Belgium.

 About Cargill’s global cocoa and chocolate business